Media updates index

 Restricted visitor access

-To ensure a safe care environment, Portsmouth Regional Hospital has implemented additional safety measures because of the current COVID-19 pandemic.
-These changes will go into effect immediately.
+Portsmouth Regional Hospital has implemented the following visitor safety measures because of the current COVID-19 pandemic.

 All visitors must meet screening criteria to ensure they are not ill or experiencing symptoms when entering the facility.